ga-wdi-boston/mongoose/README.md

 Finally, we call `Person.create` to create a new Person document, and store the result in `person`.

+### Other Key Model Features: Validations and Virtual Properties

-### Code-Along : Mongoose Schemas, Models, and Documents
+## Code-Along : Mongoose Schemas, Models, and Documents

 We're going to create a simple _command-line_ program that allows us to perform CRUD in a MongoDB database called `mongoose-crud`